Miru provides an official action for installing the Miru CLI. You can find it on GitHub at mirurobotics/setup-cli.Documentation Index

 Usage

-Since the CLI is still in beta, we highly recommend pinning to a minor version to avoid breaking changes.
-Changes within a minor version are guaranteed to be backwards compatible.
-You can find the CLI changelog in the developer changelog.Basic usage
+Since the CLI is still in beta, we highly recommend pinning to a specific version to ensure a stable and predictable environment.
+You can find the CLI changelog in the CLI changelog.Basic usage

 After installing the Miru CLI, specify theMIRU_API_KEY environment variable to authenticate the CLI.
 Then, run any CLI commands you need to perform.